-1. For centuries, dark chocolate has been long been associated with health benefits
+Dark chocolate is certainly a delicious treat.
+But did you know that for centuries, dark chocolate has long been associated with health benefits?

 A small bar of 70-85% dark chocolate, let’s say 50 grams/1.75 ounces, contains